GenomicsAotearoa/shell-for-bioinformatics/index.md

-# Intermediate-Advanced Bash for Bioinformatics
+# Intermediate-Advanced shell for Bioinformatics

 ## Content